Oracle-JET-Community/Web-Component-Repository/my-pasta-chat/README.md

 The above is all that's needed, in the define block of the ViewModel, to load the web-sdk.js.

-Note: The 'web-sdk.js' is found in the utilities folder of this Web Component.
+Note: The 'web-sdk.js' should be placed in the utilities folder of this Web Component.

 ## Usage